nytud/hunlp-GATE/README.md

 7. Click OK.
 8. Click the "Apply All" button at the bottom.
 9. Click on the "Available to Install" tab.
+(If you have already installed the plugin earlier, check the "Available Updates" tab for a newer version.)
 10. You should now see **Lang_Hungarian** in the list of plugins available to install.
 Enable the checkbox left to its name in column "Install".
 11. Click on the "Apply All" button to install the plugin.
 12. You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.